intro-gen-ai/Stock-Info/README.md

 100-500 words

 Yes, I plan on continuing the project by utilizing Customized GPT to create my final project.
 The prompting skills I have gained from class are greatly assisting me in this project.
 Knowing how to prompt a customized GPT enable me to establish metrics and other parameters for the project effectively.
 While it's unlikely that I'll use any coding or external tools I learned in class other than OpenAI's customized GPT, I am still open to using them in case I decide to do so.
+I also plan to use dall-e to help users with visualize of reports it provides if applicable.